 In 1997, a group of concerned Arab and Jewish residents of the Negev (Israel’s southern desert region) established the Negev Coexistence Forum for Civil Equality (NCF) to provide a framework for Jewish-Arab collaborative efforts in the struggle for civil equality and the advancement of mutual tolerance and coexistence.
 NCF, also known as “Dukium” in Hebrew, is unique in being the only Arab-Jewish organization that remains focused solely on the specific problems confronting the Negev.

 NCF considers that the State of Israel fails to respect, protect and fulfill its human rights obligations, without discrimination, towards the Arab-Bedouin citizens in the Negev.
-As a result, the Forum has set out as one of its goals to achieve full civil rights and equality for all those living Negev.
+As a result, the Forum has set out as one of its goals to achieve full civil rights and equality for all those living Negev/Naqab.

 NCF is engaged in a wide range of grassroots activities.